Hiring freelancers is a very cost-effective way to scale a business, especially for startups and small businesses.

 Although VPNs are now widely used as a means of bypassing region-restricted content, they are originally designed to enable businesses to establish secure online connections with devices.
 They still fit this purpose well, particularly enterprise-grade VPN software.

 It doesn’t matter if you use a VPN or not.
-If they get careless, their login credentials could fall into the wrong hands.
+If they get careless or not VPN test their service, their login credentials could fall into the wrong hands.

 Their email address alone could pave the way for a brute force attack, which involves a tool that generates countless password guesses in an attempt to gain unauthorized access to any system.
 You also can’t rule out the possibility of device theft, which could grant hackers access to all your freelancer’s passwords and sensitive data.